 “Research is critical,” stated Jerry Haffey, Ambrosia’s CEO.
 “By tracking all data points — including seemingly unrelated details like how often a client goes to the gym — we can come up with formulas for each individual that increase the likelihood of their permanent recovery.
 Rutgers has so much to offer including proven research processes, advanced data modeling and neuropsychological testing.
 Each evidence-based plan we tailor will now be that much more effective.”

 The partnership has already started developing new strategies for measuring the processes of treatment and its outcomes, a first step in understanding how people change during treatment.
-Ambrosia recently opened it’s newest facility, a 120-bed addiction treatment center in Northeast Philadelphia.
+Ambrosia has several addiction treatment centers in Florida.

 “We aim to improve the lives of those struggling with addiction,” Dr. Bates added.